ceeriil/TouchSwap-Web/README.md

 ### Using [`initData`](https://core.telegram.org/bots/webapps#webappinitdata)

-You can use in the `window.Telegram.WebApp.initDataUnsafe` but it's not recommended by Telegram.
+You can use it in the `window.Telegram.WebApp.initDataUnsafe` but it's not recommended by Telegram.
 There's the hook [`useTelegramInitData`](src/hooks/useTelegramInitData.ts) that parses the data and returns an object.

 ```tsx
 // src/pages/init-data.tsx